 Find Sea Doo Tour Lodgings That Are Jet Ski Friendly…

-Sea Doo tour lodgings on #ontariowaterways fall into three main groups – waterfront lodgings with their own launch & docks (1), waterfront lodgings with Sea Doo, Jet Ski or Waverunner personal watercraft launch and docking nearby (2), and lodgings a short trailer tow away from the water (3).
+Sea Doo tour lodgings on #ontariowaterways fall into three main groups – waterfront lodgings with their own launch & docks (1), waterfront lodgings with Sea Doo, jet ski or waverunner personal watercraft launch and docking nearby (2), and lodgings a short trailer tow away from the water (3).
 All have their uses, depending on your needs at the time, whether you’re an experienced rider like me on my Sea Doo GTX S 155, a beginner, or a renter on a self guided jet ski adventure like my best rivers rides, top 10 day tours or favourite sightseeing attractions.

 1. Waterfront Lodgings With Docks & Launches On Site

 The availability and location of waterfront lodgings (and fuel) will determine where and how far you can ride on a multi day Sea Doo tour.
-When embarking on one, obviously you need waterfront lodgings along the way and a safe place to dock your watercraft overnight.
+When embarking on an overnighter Sea Doo ride, obviously you need waterfront lodgings along the way and a safe place to dock your watercraft.
 A few waterfront lodgings have their own docks, but check them out carefully to find out where you can launch (see How To Launch Safely) and also make sure dock space can be reserved in advance with your room booking.
 You also want to know that the docking is secure, the right height for a PWC, and sufficiently protected from wake, wind and current (and bumping other boats).
 These establishments tend to be summer resorts and in peak season or weekends, may require reservations for several consecutive nights.
 Ontario examples of this kind of Sea Doo tour lodgings that I’ve stayed at on #ontariowaterways include:

 - 1000 Islands – Glen House Resort, Gananoque (onsite overnight docks & launch – nearest fuel Gananoque or Rockport)